New ‘breath-taking’ technology helping patients lose weight

 The “Breezing” device has been cleared by the Food and Drug Administration in the U.S. and by the European Union.
 They are now looking further to help address obesity in other countries.

-Erica Forzani, a professor at ASU's School for Engineering of Matter, Transport and Energy
+Erica Forzani, professor, School for Engineering of Matter, Transport and Energy, ASU

 Subscribe to Arizona PBS Newsletters